-\From www.teenrelationships.org/teensay/teensay.htm.
+\From www.teenrelationships.org/teenssay/teensay.htm.

-lesson three: ending teen dating abuse
+lesson three: ending teen dating violence

-purpose: To learn strategies for getting help if one is the target of dating abuse, as well as strategies that friends and family members of targets and abusers can employ.
+purpose: To learn strategies for getting help if one is the target of dating violence, as well as strategies that friends and family members of targets and abusers can employ.